Design the Lifestyle YOU Desire

 Get out of your overdraft

 Downloading a money management app will help you better identify where savings can be made.
 An app will send you personalised financial ‘nudges’ based on your spending behaviour and will flag when you can put money to the side to save.
-Some apps can even give permission to make an automatic sweep from a savings account into a current account to avoid unnecessary overdraft fees.
+Some apps can even permit you to make an automatic sweep from a savings account into a current account to avoid unnecessary overdraft fees.
 Having that extra eye on your money is an advantage especially as you start to take control of your finances.

 Plan for the long term

-Once you feel in control of your everyday finances you can start thinking about your long term financial health.
-Putting a little extra into your pension each month can you stand you in good stead for later life, ensuring that you can enjoy a comfortable retirement.
 While everyone in full-time employment will be saving into a pension it won’t necessarily be enough.
-The PLSA’s Retirement Living Standards will help give you an idea of how much you need to save in order to enjoy the standard of life that you hope to in retirement.
-Consolidating your pensions into one, and having that goal in mind will help you be more focused with your retirement savings.
+The PLSA’s Retirement Living Standards will help give you an idea of how much you need to save to enjoy the standard of life that you hope to in retirement.
+Consolidating your pensions into one, and having that goal in mind will help you be more focused on your retirement savings.